-In general, local residents attending community functions will be asked to supply their own drink (BYOB) or the provision of drink will be gifted by the TVHCC.
+In general local residents attending community functions will be asked to supply their own drink (BYOB) or the provision of drink will be gifted by the TVHCC.

 8.2.
-Public Entertainment Licence
+Public Entertainment License

-The Hall requires a Public Entertainment license under the Civic Government (Scotland) Act 1982, because it runs events where an admission fee is charged, or where people are asked for a donation to gain entry.
+The Hall is exempt from requiring a Public Entertainment license under Section 9 of the Civic Government (Scotland) Act 1982, because it only runs small-scale non-profit events involving less than 100 people.

 8.3.
-Music licence
+Music license

-The Hall has a music licence (PPL PRS).
-Groups and individuals who are making a profit from their activities in the hall, need to ensure that they are compliant with the law if they are playing music.

-Weddings, funerals and children's parties do not need a licence.
+The Hall has a music license (PPL PRS).
+Groups or individuals who are making a profit from their activities in the Hall need to ensure they are compliant with the law if they are playing music.
+Weddings, funerals and children's parties do not need a license.

-8.4 Lottery licence
+8.4 Small lottery license